MaksimKarnaukh/DataMining/Assignment3/README.md

 At the end of association_rules.ipynb, I experimented with the split male/female dataset, but this wasn't as useful in the end, so it shouldn't be looked at.

+Please use a python 3.11 (or below) environment to run the code.
+Python 3.12 doesn't work well with the sklearn_extra.cluster library (problem with distutils import in the library itself).